tzjZhengJie/PersonalProject/README.md

 ## Projects

-To view my projects, you can switch to the respective branches representing different technologies:
+To view my projects, you can switch to the respective branches representing different projects:

 - [SQL Branch](https://github.com/tzjZhengJie/PersonalProject/tree/SQL) - Projects related to SQL queries and database analysis.
 - [Tableau Branch](https://github.com/tzjZhengJie/PersonalProject/tree/Tableau) - Projects created using Tableau for data visualization and analysis.